HerryTech/mlp/README.md

 ## End to End Machine Learning Projects
-This is an end-to-end machine-learning project
+This is an end-to-end machine-learning project...